mate-academy/py-taxi-service-forms/README.md

 In this task, you will implement a custom form and django built-in forms to create, update or delete content from the site.

-Since this task is the last step before deploying your project, there is no fixture attached to this task, we strongly recommend that you fill it out yourself.

 1. Implement:
     - `Create`, `Update`, `Delete` views for `Car`,
     - `Create`, `Update`, `Delete` views for `Manufacturer`.